keatonb/Pyriod/docs/index.md

 The interactive GUI runs in a Jupyter Notebook (not compatible with JupyterLab).

-This is a serious work in progress with many planned improvements.
+This is a work in progress with many planned improvements.
 Please be patient, but also feel free to request new features on the issues page on [GitHub](https://github.com/keatonb/Pyriod/issues).

 Pyriod is written and maintained by [Keaton Bell](http://staff.washington.edu/keatonb/).